red-panda-ci/ci-scripts/README.md

 # ci-scripts

+## Introduction

 Some CI/CD scripts

-Usage:
+[TBD]

+## Install and usage

 * Add the repository as submodule of your script

     $ git submodule add https://github.com/pedroamador/ci-scripts ci-scripts/common

+* Install script wrappers into your "versioned" ci-scripts/bin directory

+    $ ci-scripts/common/bin/install.sh
+    Install script wrappers:
+    ci-scripts_caller.sh.dist -> ../../bin/buildApk.sh

-The project add some develop and CI/CD common task to you project
+The script add some develop and CI/CD common task to you project

 You can:
+* Build APK's of your app with the docker image you choose
 * Build docker images with specific SDK version.
 For now we have:
   * 23.0.1
   * 23.0.2
   * 23.0.3
-* Build APK's of your app with the docker image you choose

-There are some scripts under "bin" folder:
+There are some script wrapper under your "ci-scripts/bin" directory:

-## buildApk.sh
+### buildApk.sh

 Build your android APK using docker.